semajrolyat/semajrolyat.github.io/gwu/fa18/cs1012/_posts/2018-09-18-discussion.md

 > Functions are one means of _encapsulation_ and _information hiding_.
 We will talk about this in more detail when we discuss classes and object oriented programming.

-Functions promote _reusabiltiy_ which we have established as an important tenet of programming.
+Functions promote _reusability_ and _generalizability_ which we have established as an important tenet of programming.

 _________
 ### Defining our own Functions